Beakerboy/VBA-Math-Objects/README.md

 * ToString()

 ### Vector
-The library contains several different Vector factory methods:
+The library contains one Vector factory method: